Azure/Azure-Sentinel/Solutions/SpyCloud Enterprise Protection/Playbooks/SpyCloud-Get-Domain-Breach-Data-Playbook/readme.md

 <a name="overview">

 ## Overview
-The SpyCloud Enterprise API provides breach data for a domain or set of domains associated with an incident.
+The SpyCloud Enterprise Protection API provides breach data for a domain or set of domains associated with an incident.
 When a new Azure Sentinel Incident is created, this playbook gets triggered and performs the following actions:

 - It fetches all the DNS entities from the incident.
 - Iterates through the domain objects and fetches the breach data from SpyCloud Enterprise for each domain.